For years, a mafia fugitive hid from police. Then they spotted his Italian cooking videos on YouTube.

-Biart, 53, was arrested Monday at Milan’s Malpensa airport after arriving on a flight from Santo Domingo, according to the Italian state broadcaster Rai, the latest episode in a sprawling, international effort to fight the ’Ndrangheta.
+Biart, 53, was arrested Monday at Milan’s Malpensa Airport after arriving on a flight from Santo Domingo, according to the Italian state broadcaster Rai, the latest episode in a sprawling, international effort to fight the ’Ndrangheta.

 Italian law enforcement officials working with Interpol, the global police organization, have in the past decade aggressively pursued the group’s affiliates, the country’s biggest and most influential mafia organization.

-Officials have traced cocaine deals and brutal murders in its home base in Calabria — the “toe” of Italy’s boot-shaped peninsula — to hundreds of mobsters across three continents, from a local mayor and police chief up to a former member of Parliament.
+Officials have traced cocaine deals and murders in its home base in Calabria — the “toe” of Italy’s boot-shaped peninsula — to hundreds of mobsters across three continents, from a local mayor and police chief up to a former member of Parliament.
 In one case this week, officials detained one man as he was reportedly being treated for covid-19 at a Portuguese hospital.

-But of all those arrests, Biart’s may be the only one that was facilitated by both body art and gourmet hobbies.
+But of all those arrests, Biart’s might be the only one that was facilitated by both body art and gourmet hobbies.

 According to a Rai report shared by Italy’s Interior Ministry, law enforcement authorities had ordered Biart’s arrest in 2014 for criminal drug trafficking on behalf of the 'Ndrangheta’s Cacciola clan.

 Biart fled to Costa Rica and then more than five years ago to Boca Chica, a beach town in the Dominican Republic known for its white sand and clear blue waters, police said.
-Although the town is a popular destination for Italian tourists, Biart and his wife kept his distance from their countrymen.
+Although the town is a popular destination for Italian tourists, Biart and his wife kept their distance from their countrymen.

 In their free time, however, they appeared to have uploaded several cooking tutorials for Italian recipes to YouTube, including ones where Biart’s tattoos were visible.